pdidev/pdi/plugins/decl_netcdf/README.md

 |chunking      |Chunk size of the variable for chunked storage                |*optional*  |

 `deflate` allows you to set the compression level of a variable.
 It uses the native netCDF compression.
 Using `deflate: 0` means no compression and it is the default setting.
-When compression is enbaled, you can also set the variable's chunk size by `chunking`.
+When compression is enabled, you can also set the variable's chunk size by `chunking`.
 If you do not specify the `chunking`, an automatic chunking will be used.
 The `chunking` must have the same dimension as the variable.

 #### attribute subtree {#decl_netcdf_attr}